Floorp-Projects/Floorp/devtools/docs/user/application/manifests/index.rst

 The ``.webmanifest`` extension is recommended in the spec, and should be served with an ``application/manifest+json`` mime type, although browsers generally tend to support manifests with other appropriate extensions like ``.json`` (mime type: ``application/json``).

 You also need to make sure the JSON inside the file is of the correct format.
-You can test this using the `Web Manifest Validator <https://manifest-validator.appspot.com/>`_.

 Inspecting your manifest